philrz/super/docs/commands/super.md

 ```
 To create a super-structed file for the `super` command, there is no need to
 [`fuse`](../language/operators/fuse.md) the data into a single schema (though `super` can still work with the fused
-schema in the Parquet file), and we simply ran this command to create a Super Binary
+schema in the Parquet file), and we simply ran this command to create a BSUP
 file:
 ```
 super gharchive_gz/*.json.gz > gha.bsup